 Now over to you:

 Which focus mode is your favorite?
-And how do you go about choosing a focus mode?
-Let me know in the comments!
+And how do plan to pick your focus modes?
+Let me know in the comments below!